 “Microbes are like mini Fertilizer factories,” explains Dr. Robert Neidermyer, Holganix Director of Plant & Soil Science.

 For example, microbes like Nitrogen Fixing Bacteria and Phosphorus Solubilizing Bacteria release nutrients locked in the soil and make them available to the plant.
 Fungi like Mycorrhizae, travel across large swaths of soil to hunt down nutrients and water for plants.
 Further, having a diverse amount of bacteria and fungi allow the microbes to help protect plants from harmful pathogens.

 #4 Largest Organism On Earth

 Mycorrhizae Fungi form synergistic relationships with trees.
-In exchange for sugars excreted by the plant, mycorrhizae produce thousands of linear miles of “hyphae” in soil to mine nutrients and water for plants.
-In fact, the largest organism on earth is a 2.5 mile-wide Honey Mushroom (Armillarea ostoyae).
+In exchange for sugars excreted by the plant, mycorrhizae produce thousands of linear miles of “hyphae” in the soil to mine nutrients and water for plants.
+In fact, the largest organism on earth is a 2.5-mile-wide Honey Mushroom (Armillarea ostoyae).

 To learn more about the power of mycorrhizae and their relationship with trees, watch the 1.5-minute video below from National Geographic.

 Humans are about 95% bacteria and 5% human.
 The consortium of all microbes that live on and within humans is called our microbiome.

 Want to Learn More About Soil Health and Soil Microbes?